-As I am based in Greece, I decided to travel to Zakynthos not by flying, but by bus and ferry.
+As I am based in Greece, I decided to travel to Zakynthos by bus and ferry from Athens.
 Here I show you how to travel overland to Zakynthos when you’re in Greece.
 Let’s face it, it’s more environmentally friendly too.

 How to travel to Zakynthos without flying